GMAT to GMAT Focus Score Conversion Table 2026 | Calculator & Percentile Guide

 • Traditional GMAT: Integrated Reasoning section with 12 questions in 30 minutes, scored separately.

-• GMAT Focus Edition: Data Insights section with 20 questions in 45 minutes, integrating data analysis skills into the main scoring system.
+• GMAT Focus Edition: Data Insights section with 20 questions in 45 minutes, integrating data analysis skills into the main scoring system (no longer separate score).

-• GMAT Focus Edition: Total score ranges from 205 to 805, adjusted to distinguish between the two versions.
+• GMAT Focus Edition: Total score ranges from 205 to 805, adjusted to distinguish between the two versions and better align with updated exam content.

 • Traditional GMAT: